Fremont and Elkhorn Valley Railroad: Overall history

 Throughout 2000 & 2001, FEVR was contracted by American Car & Foundry to do seasonal car storage.
 Small strings of empty covered hoppers & tankers were brought in by the Union Pacific & stored on FEVR rails west of Hooper.
 By 2003, the FEVR slowly fell into decline.
 A bridge north of Nickerson was deemed unsafe to cross & the tracks north of the bridge to Hooper were embargoed.
 Union Pacific embargoed the connection track in 2004 after an interchange agreement with the Fremont North Western Railroad (private entity using FEVR track) fell through.
 The worst was yet to come.
 In 2010, foreclosure was threatened on a bank loan & many of the FEVR assets were sold to a private party out of Richmond, Missouri.
 After promised repairs were not made, FEVR operations were suspended in October 2012.
 The Fremont Dinner Train ceased operations then & moved to Baldwin City, Kansas (now known as the Kansas Belle Dinner Train).
 FEVR operations were suspended until repairs could be made.
 To date (2019), repairs have still yet to be made.
 May 2021, the process of removing the track was started, effectively eliminating any chance for a return of railroad service.

 Nebraska Trails Foundation acquired the land for the railroad between Fremont and Hooper with plans from A Fremont group to add to the area bike trails.

+As of 2025 no Progress besides a small stretch between East 23rd Street & Sommers Avenue exists as a bike trail.